dzharii/awesome-elasticsearch/README.md

 * [Best Practices in AWS](https://www.elastic.co/guide/en/elasticsearch/plugins/master/cloud-aws-best-practices.html)
 * [How to Secure Elasticsearch and Kibana](https://www.mapr.com/blog/how-secure-elasticsearch-and-kibana) with NGINX, LDAP and SSL :lock:
 * [Elasticsearch server on Webfaction using NGINX with basic authorization and HTTPS protocol](http://joanswork.com/webfaction-elasticsearch-server-tutorial/)
+* [Elasticsearch Guides](https://opster.com/elasticsearch-guides/) Useful Elasticsearch guides with best practices, troubleshooting instructions for errors, tips, examples of code snippets and more.

 ### Docker and Elasticsearch
 * [Running an Elasticsearch cluster with Docker](https://stefanprodan.com/2016/elasticsearch-cluster-with-docker/)